zwjat/bentopdf/CCLA.md

 **"Contribution"** means any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You or any of Your Contributors to the Project for inclusion in, or documentation of, the Project.
 For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to the Project or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the Project for the purpose of discussing and improving the Project.

-**"Project"** means the BentoPDF software project and all associated repositories, documentation, and related materials maintained at https://github.com/alam00000/bentopdf.
+**"Project"** means the pdfup software project and all associated repositories, documentation, and related materials maintained at https://github.com/alam00000/pdfup.

 **"Project Owner"** means the owners and maintainers of the Project.